 If you’re visiting Disney World in the fall, you can count yourself lucky because that’s when Epcot hosts the International Food & Wine Festival!
 It’s a magical time of year when eating around the World Showcase becomes eating around the entirety of Epcot as food and beverage kiosks take over the park.

-This year, the festival is 86 glorious days, running from August 29 to November 23, 2019.
 In addition to the usual food booths, there’s the Eat to the Beat concert series, festival specific merchandise everywhere you look, and special culinary demonstrations and seminars.

 However, it’s the marketplace booths that are the main draw for us because there is little else we love more than indulging in the food at Disney.
 It can seem a tad overwhelming at first, so to help you out, we have a few of our tips to share for tackling the festival when you visit Epcot this season.